sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 </context-param>
 ```

-<p markdown="1" class="cn">A number of resteasy providers are also registered and the most interesting of them is the `com.cisco.dcbu.web.client.rest.RestSecurityInterceptor` interceptor.</p>
+A number of resteasy providers are also registered and the most interesting of them is the `com.cisco.dcbu.web.client.rest.RestSecurityInterceptor` interceptor.

 ```java
 /*     */ @Provider